tektoncd/community/teps/0021-results-api.md

 }
 ```

-`Events`s can contain Tekton execution types, namely TaskRuns or PipelineRuns.
-They may also contain opaque types, which can be useful for representing
+`Records`s are sub-resources of Results.
+They contain details of the actions and
+events associated with a Result.
+Records can be Tekton execution types (i.e.
+TaskRuns or PipelineRuns), or they may contain other related metadata about the
-meta-configs of TaskRuns (i.e. DSLs, Custom Tasks, etc.), or other
+Result - e.g. meta-configs (i.e. DSLs, Custom Tasks, etc.), input event
-execution-like data that is not handled by Tekton directly.
+payloads, trigger decisions, etc. It is not a requirement for a Result to
+contain specific types of Records (e.g. you can have a result without a
+Task/PipelineRun).
+It is up to clients to infer any special meaning from the
+included result records.

+As a subresource, Records will expose their own CRUD API nested under Results.
+This has scaling benefits since we can paginate Records belonging to a Result,
+as well as enables us to define fine grain permissions for clients (e.g. allow
+adding Records to an existing Result, but denying creation of new Results, or
+modification of existing Records).

-API Server implementations should document what event types are filterable in
+API Server implementations should document what record types are filterable in
 their implementation.
 For the reference implementation, we will support Tekton
 TaskRun and PipelineRun types by default.